 Last Updated on

 BLOB are MySQL variable-length types for long texts and long binary data.
 They are often misused.
 Sometimes they are used because they are an ORM’s default type for strings.
-Sometimes because the user thinks that
+Sometimes it’s because the user thinks that

 In this article, I argue that sometimes these types should be avoided, and I talk a bit about good practices.